Lifelong Reinforcement Learning with Modulating Masks: Hyper-parameters

 \section{Hyper-parameters}

 In the experiments across the CT-graph, Minigrid and Continual World, all lifelong RL agents were built on top of the PPO algorithm.
 The hyper-parameters for the experiments are presented in Table \ref{tab:hyperparams_ct_mg_cw}.
-The $EWC_{MH}$ and $EWC_{SH}$ lifelong RL methods contain additional hyper-parameters which defines the weight preservation (consolidation) loss coefficient $\lambda$ and the weight of the moving average $\alpha$, for the online estimation of the fisher information matrix parameters following \cite{chaudhry2018riemannian}.
-For Continual World, $\alpha = 0.75$ and $\lambda = 1 \times 10^4$, while for the CT-graph and Minigrid experiments, $\alpha = 0.5$ and $\lambda = 1 \times 10^2$
+The $EWC_{MH}$ and $EWC_{SH}$ lifelong RL methods contain additional hyper-parameters which defines the weight preservation (consolidation) loss coefficient $\lambda$ and the weight of the moving average $\alpha$, for the online estimation of the fisher information matrix parameters following \citet{chaudhry2018riemannian}.
+For Continual World, $\alpha = 0.75$ and $\lambda = 1 \times 10^4$, while for the CT-graph and Minigrid experiments, $\alpha = 0.5$ and $\lambda = 1 \times 10^2$.
+The hyper-parameters for each method were set based on well-established values and preliminary tests.
+In each aforementioned benchmark, the hyper-parameters for the PPO algorithm were kept the same across all methods to enable fair comparison.

-For the ProcGen experiments, the setup reported in \cite{powers2022cora} was followed, with each lifelong RL agent built on top of the IMPALA algorithm.
-The hyper-parameters for the baselines (IMPALA, Progress \& Compress (P\&C), ONLINE EWC, and CLEAR) were kept the same as in \cite{powers2022cora} for the experiments are presented in Table \ref{tab:hyperparams_procgen}.
+For the ProcGen experiments, the setup reported in \citet{powers2022cora} was followed, with each lifelong RL agent built on top of the IMPALA algorithm.
+The hyper-parameters for the baselines (IMPALA, Progress \& Compress (P\&C), ONLINE EWC, and CLEAR) were kept the same as in \citet{powers2022cora} for the experiments are presented in Table \ref{tab:hyperparams_procgen}.
 ONLINE EWC contains additional hyper-parameter such as $\lambda = 175$ and $\mathrm{replay\_buffer\_size} = 1 \times 10^{6}$.
 For P\&C, $\lambda = 3000$, $\mathrm{replay\_buffer\_size} = 1 \times 10^{5}$, and $\mathrm{num\_train\_steps\_of\_progress} = 3906$.
 For CLEAR, $\mathrm{replay\_buffer\_size} = 5 \times 10^{6}$.